-- The Director of Teaching will set the submission deadlines for the undergraduate projects at the start of each academic year and publicise these in a project guide distributed to all supervisors and students. - Project assessors will arrange to interview project students within three semester weeks of the submission of the report. - Provisional marks for Semester 1 projects will be released no later than the Semester 1 marks for other units.
+- The Director of Undergraduate Teaching will set the submission deadlines for the undergraduate projects at the start of each academic year and publicise these in a project guide distributed to all supervisors and students. - Staff will return a project draft feedback form within one semester week of the submission of the draft project report.
+(The deadline for draft submission will be clearly indicated in the Student Project Guide.) - Project assessors will arrange to viva project students within four semester weeks of the submission of the report. - Provisional marks for Semester 1 projects will be released no later than the Semester 1 marks for other units.

-- Students will submit the final project report before 13.00 on the day of the deadline. - Students will contact their named project assessor (the second marker) as soon as the details of the assessor are notified to students, so as to arrange the viva voce.
+- Students will submit a draft project report to their supervisor for feedback by the end of Week 10 of the semester.
+Students will read, digest and act upon the feedback given. - Students will submit the final project report before 13.00 on the day of the deadline. - Students will contact their named project assessor (the second marker) as soon as the details of the assessor are notified to students, so as to arrange the viva voce.